What are the Mechanics and Biology of Aligning Teeth?

-Common Appliances Used With Wire Braces
+What are the Common Appliances Used With Wire Braces?

 Sometimes, we need one or two other appliances in addition to the braces themselves in order to have the correct bite and palate shape as well as straight teeth, and sometimes we need these appliances to get our teeth ready for braces in the first place.

 In order to put braces on, you might need spacers between your back teeth for a while.
 Spacers are small elastic rings that move your molars apart just enough to fit bands onto them to anchor your braces.
 This process can take from 3-10 days.
 Not all patients with wire braces will need spacers first.